The Influence of Uniform Magnetic Fields on Strong Field Gravitational Lensing by Kerr Black Holes: Gravitational Lensing by MKBH spacetime

 In this section, we examine the deflection angle and the coefficients of strong lensing for photons in the vicinity of MKBH spacetime, as well as the influence of its parameters on the lensing coefficients under the strong-field limit.
 The angle of deflection for the light ray in the equatorial plane at $x_0$ can be computed as: \cite{Islam:2021ful, Islam:2021dyk, Bozza:2002zj, Virbhadra:1998dy}

 where

 Substituting the value of $\dot{\phi}$ and $\dot{x}$ from Eq.~\eqref{compo}, we get

 Since the integral is divergent at the photon sphere radius, thus cannot be solved explicitly; therefore, we expand the integral near the unstable photon sphere radius \cite{Virbhadra:1999nm,Claudel:2000yi,Bozza:2002zj}.
-By defining a new variable $z=1-x_0/x$ \cite{Islam:2022ybr,Zhang:2017vap,Tsukamoto:2016jzh}, we can express an analytic expression of the deflection angle in the strong field limit for the spacetime (\ref{metric}) as a function of impact parameter $u$ \cite{Bozza:2002zj,Kumar:2020sag,Islam:2020xmy}
+By defining a new variable $z=1-x_0/x$ \cite{Islam:2022ybr,Zhang:2017vap,Tsukamoto:2016jzh}, we can express an analytic expression of the deflection angle in the SDL for the spacetime (\ref{metric}) as a function of impact parameter $u$ \cite{Bozza:2002zj,Kumar:2020sag,Islam:2020xmy}

 where $\bar{a}$, $\bar{b}$ are the strong lensing coefficients.
 Detailed calculations can be found in \cite{Bozza:2002zj,Kumar:2020sag,Islam:2020xmy}.
 Using~\eqref{def4}, we compare and analyze the results of the deflection angle of strong gravitational lensing by MKBH with the Kerr black hole scenario.
-The effect of the MKBH parameter $B$ for high spin values $a=0.9$ and $a=0.95$ on the deflection angle of a photon around the black hole as a function of the impact parameter $u$ depicted in Fig.~\ref{plot6}.
-The deflection angle diverges at larger $u_{ps}$ as the value of parameter $B$ increases.
-In comparison, we see that the deflection angle for Kerr black holes is larger than MKBHs for a fixed value of impact parameter $u$ (c.f.
+The effect of the MKBH parameter $B$ for high spin values $a=0.9$ and $a=-0.9$ on the deflection angle of a photon around the black hole as a function of the impact parameter $u$ depicted in Fig.~\ref{plot6}.
+The deflection angle diverges at larger (smaller) $u_\text{ps}$ as the value of parameter $B$ increases for the prograde (retrograde) orbits.
+In comparison, we see that the deflection angle for Kerr black holes is larger (smaller) than that of MKBHs for prograde (retrograde) orbits for a fixed value of impact parameter $u$ (c.f.
 Fig.~\ref{plot6}).